Davidoff Puro Robusto Dominicano - Band

 Flavor

-On the pre light draw of this Davidoff Puro Robusto Dominicano I picked up a lot of hay and spice.
+On the pre-light draw of this Davidoff Puro Robusto Dominicano, I picked up a lot of hay and spice.
 It’s very similar to the 6000 series in that respect.
 However, there is also a good dose of spice and toasted nuts on the barrel.
-That hay and grass note really come through on the dry draw as well.
-During the first third I picked up on a lot of the nutty flavors.
+That hay and grass note really comes through on the dry draw as well.
+During the first third, I picked up on a lot of the nutty flavors.
 Roasted almonds are the dominant note followed by a nice kick of pepper on the retrohale.
 During the 2nd and final third, this cigar has stayed relatively the same.
 I’m still getting that nutty overtone throughout and the pepper on the retrohale.
 Nothing overly complex just consistently delicious.
 The cigar built up towards a medium-full in strength.
-Never really pushing all the way into the full strength though.
+Never really pushed all the way to the full strength though.
 Adding the Dominican wrapper definitely stepped it up a notch in terms of strength though.

 Davidoff Puro Robusto Dominicano - 2nd Third